rorticus/request/README.md

 });
 ```

 Note that there are some caveats when using these events.
-XHR cannot stream data (a final `data` event is sent at the end however) and
+XHR cannot stream data (a final `data` event is sent at the end however).
-the fetch implementation cannot report progress or stream data (again, progress/data events are sent upon the conclusion of the response).

 ## How do I contribute?